Jay-OD/Azure-Networking-Private-Endpoint-Lab/README.md

 ## Deployment Steps

-1. Create a Resource Group
+1. Create a Resource Group: rg-secure-vnet-demo
 2. Create a VNet and subnet
 3. Create an NSG and associate it with the subnet
 4. Deploy a VM into the subnet